beedemo/workflowLibs/README.md

-# workflowLibs
+# Beedemo Pipeline Shared Library
-Pipeline Global Library for SA Jenkins demo environments.
+Pipeline Shared Library for SA Jenkins demo environments.

 For more information on setting up and using Pipeline Global Libraries please see the documentation on GitHub: https://github.com/jenkinsci/workflow-cps-global-lib-plugin.